PI: LaDon Swann, Mississippi-Alabama Sea Grant Consortium

 The results were then combined with a review of existing GAJ literature to produce an initial draft of research recommendations.
 A series of regional listening sessions followed to refine these recommendations.
 50 participants attended five listening session meetings, with the majority (74%) being from research or management backgrounds.
 The majority of participants operated in the GOM (52%) while 36% were SA (the remainder indicated both).
 The listening sessions contributed multiple specific recommendations, including: the implementation of eDNA, acoustic, and tagging programs to respond to historic issues identifying GAJ in surveys; encouraging synergy with existing efforts to leverage resources; and producing multiple smaller projects to address specific stakeholder concerns such as discard mortality and identifying spawning aggregations.

-The outcome of the visioning sessions was a set of prioritized research needs for consideration in the GAJ research program’s Request for Proposals (RFP), which is linked in the following section.
+The outcome of the visioning sessions was a set of prioritized research needs for consideration in the GAJ research program’s Request for Proposals (RFP), which is available through the link provided in the Implementing Phase summary above.
 The majority of recommendations were reflected in the RFP, including collecting GAJ across spatial and size ranges to provide estimates of age, sexual maturity, and stock connectivity, creating studies with specific repeatability in other parts of the GAJ range, and collaborating with fishermen to leverage resources and promote communication.
-The outcomes of the visioning session were important in directing research of GAJ stocks using the diverse knowledge of stakeholders in the GOMEX and SA and deepening connections between managers, researchers, and fishermen.
-The results of the visioning session and subsequent research are planned to be shared with stakeholders at a GAJ Research Visioning Insights Workshop scheduled for August 2022.
+The outcomes of the visioning session (see December 2021 report) were important in directing research of GAJ stocks using the diverse knowledge of stakeholders in the GOMEX and SA and deepening connections between managers, researchers, and fishermen.
+The results of the visioning session and subsequent research were shared with stakeholders at a GAJ Research Visioning Insights Workshop in August 2022.

 - Kai Lorenzen, School of Forest, Fisheries, and Geomatic Sciences, University of Florida, email@example.com